casperfrx/bibin-tailscale/README.md

 ### Persistence

-The entries are stored in a Sqlite database.
-The entries are stored in the file described in the `database_file` configuration key.
-To persistance and use an in-memory keystore, use the special file `:memory:`.
+The entries are stored in a Sqlite database file defined by the `database_file` configuration key.
+To disable persistance and use an in-memory keystore, use the special file `:memory:`.

 ### Configuration